Thenewcartoon/WEB_DEV_FINAL/README.md

 This project helped us apply what we learned about building a frontend and backend to a web application.

 Members
-Austin Oliver
+Austin Oliver,
-Gavin Bright
+Gavin Bright,
-Madison Grainger
+Madison Grainger,
 Nathanael Newton

 Required Libraries